 Offset Elbow Installation:

-- The DuraTech Chimney system may have a maximum of two (2) offsets (four elbows total) of 30 deg from vertical;
+- The DuraTech Chimney system may have a maximum of two (2) offsets (four elbows total) of 30-degrees from vertical;

-- Elbows are manufactured in 15 deg and 30 deg angles measured from the vertical;
+- Elbows are manufactured in 15-degree and 30-degree angles, measured from the vertical;

-- Forno Bravo only offers 30 deg elbows for sale.
-If you need 15 deg elbows, you can buy directly from a M&G Duravent distributor;
+- Forno Bravo only offers 30-degree elbows for sale.
+If you need 15-degree elbows, you can buy them directly from a M&G Duravent distributor;

-- Do not combine elbows to create steeper angles and never exceed two elbows in one chimney system.
-A single elbow is defined at 30 degree bend and then a 30 degree correction (one set);
+- Do not combine elbows to create steeper angles and never exceed two (2) elbows in one chimney system.
+A single elbow is defined as a 30-degree bend and then a 30-degree correction (one set);

 If your installation requirement can’t meet these standards, be sure to consult a professional and obtain necessary permits in advance.
 Feel free to email or contact us directly at 800-407-5119 for general and technical assistance.